What Is Spinal Stenosis?

 - Spinal fusion – This surgery aims to fixate the two vertebral bodies by implanting screws or cages into the spinal joints, replacing the original intervertebral discs and fixing the joints.
 Recent advances have made percutaneous screw fixation possible as part of the minimally-invasive surgery.

-For more information relating to Spinal Stenosis, please contact our Consultant Orthopaedic Surgeons below:
+For consultation on Spinal Stenosis, make an appointment with our Consultant Orthopaedic Surgeons below: